uidaholib/hello-arduino/2first_code.md

     ![arduino IDE](images/arduinoIDE.png)

-    >IDE = Integrated Development Environment = an application that allows you to edit/write code, compile it, and send it to Arduino devices.

 2. Click `File` > `Examples` > `01.Basics` > `Blink`.
 This will open a new window with the Blink program.
 These built in examples are a great way to learn.
-Don't try to write code from scratch: borrow!
+You don't need to write code from scratch: borrow.
+That is the power of code!

     > Sketches are programs written using the Arduino IDE.
 Each is saved in its own folder and has the extension .ino.